-Diluted net income per share is equal to basic net income per share because there are no in-the-money options or warrants that could dilute earnings.
 Diluted net loss per share has not been presented as it is anti-dilutive.

 11. FINANCIAL INSTRUMENTS

 The Company's financial instruments include cash and cash equivalents, restricted cash (as at December 31, 2015), accounts and other receivables, investment in Tlou Energy, accounts payable, accrued liabilities and the Unsecured Convertible Loan.